Zokhoi/wikidot-autosaver/README.md

 Note that colons are converted into tildes, as colons are forbidden symbols for file names in Windows.

 ----
-### File Structure
+### File Content Structure
-The file that you save should be of the following structure:
+The file that you save should be of the following content structure:
 ```
 title: (your title here)
 tags: (tags here)
 parent: (full parent page name here)
-comments: (revision comments here)
+comments: (revision comment here)
-(another line of comments here)
+(another line of comment here)
 ~~~~~~
 (your page source here)
 ```